Cluster License Keys

 Expired Cluster Key

-- Add/Remove new database
+- Add/remove a database

-- Upgrade database to a new version
+- Upgrade a database to a new version

-- Add/Remove new node
+- Add/remove a node

-- Upgrade node to a new version
+- Upgrade node to a new RS version